dpobel/damien.pobel.fr/damien.pobel.fr/src/page/projects-moved.md

 If you see this page, it's probably because you wanted to reach a page on http://projects.pwet.fr.
 Unfortunately, I decided to shut it down.

 I'm sorry for the inconvience.
-I'm moved most of the interesting code under [my Github account](http://github.com/dpobel):
+I'm moved most of the interesting code under [my GitHub account](http://github.com/dpobel):

 * [the Planet eZ Publish.fr](http://github.com/dpobel/planet-ezpublish.fr/)
 * [the autostatus extension for eZ Publish